-In late March, major improvements were made to IHG Rewards’ co-branded credit card portfolio, including changes to the two existing cards, and the launch of a new business card.
+In late March 2022, major improvements were made to IHG Rewards’ co-branded credit card portfolio, including changes to the two existing cards, and the launch of a business card.

-While these changes have been live for a few weeks, the new IHG One Rewards program has just been launched as of April 2022, so I wanted to look at the credit card changes in light of the new program, since a lot more people may now be interested in these cards.
+While these changes have been live for a few weeks, the IHG One Rewards program launched as of April 2022, so I wanted to look at the credit card changes in light of the program, since a lot more people may now be interested in these cards.
 It’s now possible to earn top tier elite status through credit card spending, so I imagine that will be tempting to many.

 IHG credit card changes as of March 2022